-You can make this bonding activity enjoyable with your cat by giving them cat treats whenever they engage in head bunting behavior.
-Another good thing would be to just lower yourself to the ground and communicate by talking, letting them know that they are in good hands.
+You can make this bonding activity enjoyable with your cat by giving it cat treats whenever it engages in head bunting behavior.
+Another good thing would be to just lower yourself to the ground and communicate by talking; letting it know that it is in good hands.

 As shown above, the seemingly simple head bunting or body rubbing has a complex motivation and meaning behind its display.
 Your cat may be showing some very natural group smell-establishing behavior or trying to get your attention for food or play.

 Next time your cat starts rubbing and head bunting away on you or a guest, watch a little more closely so you can start to see who your cat considers family or foe.